Are you visiting Amsterdam soon? Then our Rembrandt tour should be on your list with the best things to do in Amsterdam.

 Amsterdam became one of the wealthiest cities in the world at the beginning of the 17th century, and that is precisely the time that Rembrandt was born.
 Art was flourishing at the time, and most people had paintings in their homes, and that is the time when Rembrandt was being called a “miracle of our time.”

 The tour will start at Dam Square which is the oldest square in the capital and the birthplace of the city.
 You will also walk past the magnificent new City Hall which contemporaries considered as the eighth wonder of the world.
-The heart of De Wallen neighbourhood contains De Oude Kerk, the oldest church in Amsterdam where Rembrandt baptised three of his children and where his wife Saskia was buried, would be your next stop.
+The heart of De Wallen neighborhood contains De Oude Kerk, the oldest church in Amsterdam where Rembrandt baptized three of his children and where his wife Saskia was buried, would be your next stop.
 You will next walk past what used to be the medieval city port.
 Let go of your imaginations here and picture sailors docking on the port after months of sailing to look for some fun; the reason why the Red Light District developed in this area!

 Next on the list would be the De Waag building, the oldest secular building in Amsterdam, where Rembrandt one of his most famous works.
 This building also contained the office of the ‘S. Lucas Guild’, the guild of the painters.
 Rembrandt became a member of this guild which gave him the right to sell his works in Amsterdam.